 Formula One is a sea of colours.
 Grandstands filled with red or orange or silver and now, increasingly, green.
-The World Championship comes to our home this week, with the British Grand Prix taking place at Silverstone Circuit, a stone's throw away from our state-of-the-art AMR Technology Campus, and we're expecting to see more green than ever before.
+Since Aston Martin's return to the sport in 2021, year after year, we see more green in the stands than ever before.
 And we love it.

 Where it all began